dojo/docs/dojo/declare.rst

 Notes:

 * Prefer manual constructors to deprecated ``preamble()``.
-* As soon as you switch to manual constructors **all** constructors in your hierarchy would be called manually.
+* As soon as you switch to manual constructors **all** constructors in your hierarchy should be called manually.
 Make sure that all constructors are wired for that.
 * Chaining works faster than simulating it with ``this.inherited()``.
 Know when to use it.

 Constructor methods